 Orlando has several parks and lakes that are great for relaxing, exercise, and adventure.
-There is plenty of opportunity to enjoy water sports if you are interested in that!
+There is plenty of opportunities to enjoy water sports if you are interested in that!

 The average temperature in Florida ranges from 60 degrees F in the winter months and 90 degrees F in the summer months.

 On the flip side, there are a few disadvantages to moving to Florida and living in the Central Florida region.